OPS-E2E-PPE/VBA-Docs/api/Outlook.ContactItem.AttachmentAdd.md

 ---
-title: ContactItem.AttachmentAdd Event (Outlook) ms.prod: outlook
+title: ContactItem.AttachmentAdd event (Outlook)
 api_name:
 - Outlook.ContactItem.AttachmentAdd
 ms.assetid: ef818f33-7ed8-7beb-1fb8-83eb01c271a5
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# ContactItem.AttachmentAdd Event (Outlook)
+# ContactItem.AttachmentAdd event (Outlook)

 Occurs when an attachment has been added to an instance of the parent object.